SamisjZ/Robot-Arm-Servo/README.md

 in the circuit:

-1- I connect all the servo motors to the power +battry and -battry and the GND of arduino to -battry and connect them to the arduino PWM pins (3,5,6,9,10,11) .
+1- I connect all the servo motors to the power +battry and -battry and the GND of arduino to -battry, and connect the signal wires of the servo to the arduino PWM pins (3,5,6,9,10,11) .

 2- connecting the power +battry and -battry to the terminal 1 and 2 of the Potentiometer, then connect the wiper of the potentiometer in analog pins (5,4,3,2,1).